Jatin1806/AI-Investment-Assistant-using-RAG/README.md

 # 🔍 AI Investment Assistant using RAG

 ## 📘 Project Summary

-This is a simple but powerful **Research-Augmented Generation (RAG)** based AI assistant that answers investment-related questions like:

-> “Should I invest in Zomato?”

-It retrieves real-time data from trusted financial websites, processes it using embeddings and large language models (LLMs), and gives a **data-backed investment suggestion**.
+It is a lightweight RAG (Retrieval-Augmented Generation) application designed to answer investment-related queries using real-time financial data.
+It retrieves real-time financial data from trusted websites like Screener.in, Yahoo Finance, and Moneycontrol, processes it using LLMs, and gives data-driven investment suggestions.

 ---